2025 Review: Best Cold Therapy Machines for Surgery, Injury & Knee Recovery

 There’s evidence that ice therapy can help treat headaches and migraines when applied to the neck. [*] Cold temperatures also cause physiological hormonal responses, releasing mood-boosting chemicals like adrenaline and endorphins.
 As such, evidence suggests that cold therapy can help positively affect mood disorders, including anxiety and depression. [*]

 There are a few key benefits when comparing ice therapy machines to cold packs.
-As we’ve discussed, cold packs melt quickly, so you have to refreeze them and have multiple on hand if you want to keep continuous cold on a certain body part.
+As we've discussed, cold packs melt quickly, so you have to refreeze them and have multiple on hand if you want to keep a consistent temperature on a certain body part.
 Meanwhile, ice therapy machines can last for up to 12 hours, delivering consistent cold.
 The therapeutic cold temperatures last long and penetrate deeper than with an ice pack.
 Plus, targeted cold therapy can cover your entire body.

 Best Ice Therapy Machines Picks